patricklafrance/wmfnext-shell/README.md

 };
 ```

+> Did you noticed that no `boostrap.tsx` file is required this time as it's a static module which doesn't depend on Module Webpack Federation.

 👉 Now, let's go back to the host application and register the newly created package as a dependency of the application.
 Open the host application `package.json` file and add the following dependency.

 ```json